Tuber melanosporum: Cultivation

-Production

 France accounts for around 45% of the world's production of black truffles, Spain 35%, and Italy 20%.
 Smaller amounts are produced in the United States, South Africa, Slovenia, Croatia, and the Australian states of Tasmania and Western Australia.
 In 2005, black truffles were found in Serbia.
 About 80% of the French production comes from southeast France: upper Provence (départements of Vaucluse and Alpes-de-Haute-Provence), part of Dauphiné (département of Drôme), and part of Languedoc (département of Gard).
 About 20% of the production comes from southwest France: Quercy (département of Lot) and Périgord.
 The largest truffle market in France (and probably also in the world) is at Richerenches in Vaucluse.
 The largest truffle market in southwest France is at Lalbenque in Quercy.
-These markets are busiest in January when the black truffles have their highest perfume.
+These markets are busiest in January when the black truffles are mature and have their highest perfume.

 Production has considerably diminished during the 21st century, dropping to around 20 metric tonnes per year, with peaks of about 46 tonnes in the best years.
 By comparison, in 1937, France produced about 1,000 metric tonnes of black truffles.

 The following table shows the production in the EU of T. melanosporum in Spain, France, and Italy.
 Production data are in metric tonnes and country weights in percentage and come from the Groupe Européen Truffe et Trufficulture, an association of the leading European producers.